tapis-project/documentation/source/technical/files.rst

 Create or update sharing information for a path on a system.
 The path will be shared with the list of users provided in the request body.
 Requester must be owner of the system.
 For LINUX systems path sharing is hierarchical.
+Sharing a path grants users READ access to the path or, in the context of running a job, it grants users READ and MODIFY access to the path.

 .. code-block:: shell